Types of cartridges

 Most single burner gas stoves burn at around 150g/h (grams per hour).
 This is the rate at which the stove consumes fuel.
 This information will be found on either the packaging or the information booklet inside.
 By doing a simple calculation you will be able to make a rough estimate of how long the cartridge will last.

-Piercable cartridges are fitted to the appliance once and cannot be removed without losing the gas inside.
+Pierceable cartridges are fitted to the appliance once and cannot be removed without losing the gas inside.
+This increases the risk of fire or explosion if any ignition source remains.

 Integral Valve Cartridges